mvplabs/es5-react-webpack/README.md

 * Hotreload
 * ES5

-Most of the boilerplates I found where using ES6, which I can't for now (using this for a training).
+Most of the boilerplates I found where using ES6, which I can't for now.

+## Why create a boilerplate?

+I'm giving a training on React and I need a common base for my students.

 ## Did you do that yourself?